Valles Caldera’s hot springs are up for sale – You can save them!

 America’s beloved national park sites are protected for all of us to enjoy because of people like you.
 We know you believe our treasured landscapes should be defended against destructive development.

-The last privately owned acres inside Valles Caldera National Preserve have been put up for sale to the highest bidder – This is your chance to permanently protect this land and complete the park!
+The last privately owned acres inside Valles Caldera National Preserve is for sale.
+This is your chance to permanently protect this land and complete the park!

 Valles Caldera is one of only five places in America featuring geothermal wonders, including sulfuric acid fumaroles, hot springs, natural gas seeps, and mudpots.
 And all of those features are on the last piece of private land located inside the park’s boundaries.